GregWoods/gregwoods.github.io/_posts/2012-11-28-dodgy-way-to-get-my-legitimate-windows-8-upgrade.md

 The problem is that in order to get to my download (which I don't really need), and the Product Key (which I do need), is the Upgrade Assistant.
 This app checks that the operating system you are running qualifies for the upgrade.
 My problem is that I'm already running Win8, and don't want to wipe it, then install Vista, then have to upgrade it to Win8 again.
 I tried the process using a virtual machine, but I still needed a Vista OEM disc, but I  don't have one, as Acer preloaded the OS onto the hard disk.

-Here's my slightly &#8220;irregular&#8221; solution
+Here's my slightly "irregular" solution

-  * Download a Vista Home Premium torrent (told you it was irregular) - Unfortunately, unadulterated iso files are hard to find, the ones with activation &#8220;workarounds&#8221; are well seeded, so I got one of those.
+  * Download a Vista Home Premium torrent (told you it was irregular) - Unfortunately, unadulterated iso files are hard to find, the ones with activation "workarounds" are well seeded, so I got one of those.
   * Create a new Virtual Box VM, with 1024Mb RAM (any less and the upgrade advisor fails)
   * Mount the Vista  iso on the VM, Install Vista
   * When prmoted, use the genuine Product Key from the Certificate of Authenticity stuck to the PC